It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 And we see the results of it because this is affecting people's lives, where they live.

-Because they don't like the circumstances that result when you have an under-educated, low-skilled, doesn't speak English population that's uh largely infiltrating American cities and states.
+People are being forced to move because they don't like the circumstances that result when you have an undereducated, low-skilled, doesn't speak English population that's largely infiltrating American cities and states.

-It's so it doesn't it doesn't take a massive education effort.
+So it doesn't take a massive education effort.

 This is something people instinctively understand.

-If, in fact, well, now that the bill is technically dead now, the president's gonna try to revive it, I guess still say it's on life support, but uh those who want to diminish and pretend uh that talk radio has lost its touch, lost its power, has lost its connection with people, know full-fledged how wrong they are now, and that cannot sit well either.
+But those who want to diminish and pretend that talk radio has lost its touch, lost its power, has lost its connection with people, know full-fledged how wrong they are now.

-And get a candidate that can come here to fill the void and uh come up with an actual piece of legislation here that accomplishes what everybody knows needs to happen in order to solve a problem, not perpetuate it.
+The only way this bill going down the tubes can help the Republican Party is if it wakes up some Republicans and says, you know what, our heart is conservatism and get a candidate that can come here to fill the void and come up with an actual piece of legislation here that accomplishes what everybody knows needs to happen in order to solve a problem, not perpetuate it.

-Oh, speaking of McCain, he's on the war path out there.
+Oh, speaking of McCain, he's on the warpath out there.

-He'd blaming conservatives for the immigration bill's failure.
+He's blaming conservatives for the immigration bill's failure.

-I think the Senate works in a way where relatively small numbers can block legislation, but I also think the more conservative anti-immigrant anti-legislation group were very well backed up by a vocal group of people who were supporting them.
+I think the Senate works in a way where relatively small numbers can block legislation, but I also think the more conservative, anti-immigrant, anti-legislation group were very well backed up by a vocal group of people who were supporting them.

 Well, we know how to translate these words now.